1m5/1m5-core/README.md

 self-sovereign identities, IPFS, Ethereum, GitHub, and others in the future making integration a snap.

 ## Design
+1M5 is composed of a Service-Oriented Architecture (SOA) design using a service bus for micro-services, a Staged Event-Driven Architecture (SEDA) design for asynchronous multi-threaded inter-service communications, a service registry, and a number of Sensors for advanced intelligent interaction with other nodes.

 ### Common Classes
 Classes at this level include: